kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/24 - Maghaven VIII (10-05-25).md

 	- I busted out the tome, tried to dispel the lock and chain.
 I felt like the key to the lock was a specific spell, requires Knock specifically.
 Could dispel it possibly but need higher than a 15.
 	- Lewis asked about my son, was gentle, I told him he was taken from me and then at some point died.
 Said the LG told me what I wanted to know.
 He said he could try to speak to St Imelda during this temple.
 I told Lewis I wanted to know what sort of life he lived.
 He asked for my son's name.
 Zagreus.
 		- I told Lewis I was concerned about his quick attachments, he never had anyone else.
 He was quiet and tended to his work.
 His only friend was the hammer and iron.
+		- We talked more, I said he was a good person, he said likewise.
+I asked if he would really deliver the artifacts to the Rexum, he said yeah, looking at other paths though, the bigger picture, not so narrow minded.